The Build Back Better Plan, Save Your Tax Dollars Before The Year’s End

 Example There are 8 equal owners to a building.
 Everyone has a minority share.
 This valuation comes from your lack of control and the marketability of your share if you have to sell.
 Let’s say it’s a $4 million building, everyone has a half-million dollars market value.
 However, unless the entire group is selling, you could not sell your share for that amount.
-Through this discount, your value of the property is reduced, which can save on taxes when valuing your interests when making gifts.
+Through this discount, your value of the property is reduced, which can save on taxes if sold.

 Changes to the State and Local Tax (SALT)

 If you live in New York, New Jersey, Connecticut, or California some of the states where you have high local taxes (real estate taxes and/or income taxes).
 According to the Tax Act of 2017, you have a limit of $10,000.
 That is scheduled to end after 2025 and in 2026, it goes back where it was before.